 This union of indie and hip hop began in earnest with work from artists like MIA and Frank Ocean.
 But in sampling terms?
 Why had I never considered it before?

 It turns out Lupe has form in this area. ’The National Anthem’, a cut from 2009’s ‘Enemy of the State: A Love Story’, takes a track of the same name from the maligned and contentious indie classic, Kid A, by Radiohead.
 But it created a pleasurable blend of rap, saxophone, and Thom Yorke.

-There is very little manipulation of the track itself, but Lupe’s staccato flow fits like a glove around Phil Selwood’s master beats and Colin Greenwood’s vicious bass.
-Again, on paper, these two artists are the strangest of strange bedfellows, but this irresistible stroke of genius was impossible to listen to only once.
+There is very little manipulation of the track itself, but Lupe’s staccato flow fits like a glove around Phil Selwood’s masterful beats and Colin Greenwood’s vicious bass.
+Again, on paper, these two artists are the strangest of strange bedfellows, but the irresistible stroke of genius was impossible to leave behind.

-Producers have the ability to take those productions and transform them into new masterpieces for a new audience is self-evident.
+Producers have the ability to take those productions and transform them into new masterpieces for a new sampling audience.
 Lupe wasn’t the first, he won’t be the last, but he has been a rarity.
 Go find more examples and see for yourselves.

-Then just try it.
+Then try it.